 The Outsole is the outer part that provides traction and grip on the court, whereas the midsole sits between the bottom of the shoe and the outsole and provides cushioning and shock absorbency.

-Different tennis shoes are designed for different types of courts and play.
+Different tennis shoes are designed for specific types of courts and playing styles.

-• Grass Courts – You need a specialized shoe for Grass courts.
+- Grass Courts – You need a specialized shoe for Grass courts.
 However, grass tennis courts are only a little popular.
-The shoe must be similar to a cleat with nodules on the sole for griping the grass.
-This shoe type will only perform on grass, not hard or clay courts.
+The shoe must resemble a cleat, featuring nodules on the sole for enhanced grass grip.
+This shoe type is best suited for use on grass, rather than hard or clay courts.

-• Clay Courts – A tennis shoe for clay courts generally has a pattern across the outsole to help grip the clay without holding onto the clay inside the sole.
-You want to avoid slipping on the clay, but avoid your shoes becoming caked with clay.
+- Clay Courts – A tennis shoe for clay courts generally has a pattern across the outsole to help grip the clay withoutut holding onto the clay inside the sole.
+You want to avoid a slip.ping on the clay, but avoid your shoes becoming caked with clay.
 This shoe will offer much better lateral support because you slide around much more on a clay court.

 Other Shoes Good for Playing Tennis